bartaadalbert/kbot/README.md

 Getting Started

 To use the KBot Telegram bot, you will need to follow these steps:
+Install go, go get github.com/gopkg.in/telebot.v3 or find the binary kbot in the repository and start ./kbot start it also depends on TG_BOT_TOKEN do not foget to setup it yourself

 1.Clone this repository to your local machine.

 2.Set the TG_BOT_TOKEN environment variable to the token of your Telegram bot.
 You can obtain a token by creating a new bot using the BotFather bot in Telegram. read -s TG_BOT_TOKEN, export TG_BOT_TOKEN

-3.Run the following command to build the binary: in the root directory of your bartaadalbert repository you need your go build -ldflags "-X="github.com/bartaadalbert/kbot/cmd.appVersion=v1.0.3 appVersion=v1.0.3 in my example you can set any strin there
+3.Run the following command to build the binary:

+in the root directory of your bartaadalbert repository you need your go build -ldflags "-X="github.com/bartaadalbert/kbot/cmd.appVersion=v1.0.3 appVersion=v1.0.3 in my example you can set any strin there